wahid-eload/api/README.md

 # Wahid eLoad API
-All Wahid eLoad API access is over HTTPS, and accessed from the https://www.weconnect.com.pk/api/v2 All Requests need to POST follow required parameters along with any paramemters needed for request
+All Wahid eLoad API access is over HTTPS, and accessed from the https://www.weconnect.com.pk/api/v2 All Requests need to POST following required parameters along with any paramemters needed for request

 | Parameter | Value |
 |:--------:|:---------------:|